balu12don/Linear-Regression/README.md

-# Multi Linear Regression - Impact of marketing spend on sales
+# Linear Regression

-Akul Bajaj, Andres Martinez Tobon, Bharadwaj Yadav Allu
+Team - Akul Bajaj, Andres Martinez Tobon, Bharadwaj Yadav Allu

 **Linear regression** is a statistical way of measuring the relationship between a response variable and one or more exploratory variables by fitting a line through observed data.